peterliu502/IndoorPointCloudViewer/README.md

  └─ py_methods.py: the functions and data structures written in Python

 ```
+## Instructions
-## How to run the pointclouds preprocess program
+### How to run the pointclouds preprocess program
   1. Install PCL library
 For `Windows` users, it is highly recommended to use [`Vcpkg`](https://github.com/microsoft/vcpkg/releases) to install [`PCL`](https://pointclouds.org/downloads/).
 For `Mac` and `Linux` users, you can use the official recommended way to install it first.
-If there are problems in the following steps, yu can also use `Vcpkg`.
+If there are problems in the following steps, you can also use `Vcpkg`.
 For `Clion` users, `Vcpkg` is best used in conjunction with the `CMake` files, as shown in the tutorial [here](https://github.com/microsoft/vcpkg#vcpkg-with-clion).

   2. Install CGAL library
 Make sure that you have installed `Vcpkg`.
 The tutorial for `Windows` click [here](https://doc.cgal.org/latest/Manual/windows.html).
 The tutorial for `Mac` or `Linux` click [here](https://doc.cgal.org/latest/Manual/usage.html).

   3. Compile the CPP program
 Using Release mode to build the `main.cpp`, then the build folder will be created.

   4. Run run.py
 Run the `run.py` and the output files are in the `./data` folder
 The meaning of the 4th attribute values in txt files:
 ```